-Clinical hands-on experience is essential to become a good nurse.
-At the University of Hartford, students gain that from experts at local hospitals but also by participating in our unique long- community outreach program, Project Horizon.
-As one of the only programs of its kind in the Northeast, students volunteer weekly at local homeless shelters, soup kitchens, and schools to help people who don’t have access to health care.
+Hands-on clinical experience is essential to become a good nurse.
+At the University of Hartford, students gain that from clinicians at local hospitals but also by participating in our unique community outreach program, Project Horizon.
+As one of the only programs of its kind in the Northeast, students intern weekly at local homeless shelters, soup kitchens, and schools to build rapport and offer education.
+In many instances these residents don’t have access to health care.

-For alumna Daileann Hemmings ’06, M’11 Project Horizon was a life-changing experience that helped her become a better nurse.
+For alumna Daileann Hemmings ’06, M’11 Project Horizon was a life-changing experience that helped to broaden her knowledge, which directly impacted the care provided to her patients.

-Hemmings volunteered at the Boys and Girls Club of America in Hartford, Conn., helping the children gain self-esteem through creative programs and team-building exercises.
+Hemmings was an intern at the South West Boys and Girls Club of America in Hartford, Conn., Here she focused on helping young girls gain self-esteem through creative programs and team-building exercises.

 Her multifaceted skills helped Hemmings land a job as a traveling nurse right after college.
-She worked for hospitals around the United States, including in Atlanta and Baltimore.
+She worked for hospitals around the United States, including Grady Memorial Hospital in Atlanta and Johns Hopkins in Baltimore.
 Soon after, her path led her back to UHart.

 With strong encouragement from her former advisor and mentor Karen Breda, associate professor of nursing and program director, Hemmings decided to pursue a Master of Science in Nursing.
 Through her studies, she participated in a three-week study-abroad trip to Australia, where she learned about international nursing practices.